Danidin123/f5-waf-policy-editor-main/README.md

 Implements a web UI for WAF policy editing: [https://waffler.dev/](https://waffler.dev/)

 # Feedback
 Any feedback is appreciated.
-Please submit your thoughts directly to the project's "issues".
+Please submit your thoughts directly to the project's "issues".# f5-waf-policy-editor